JMortonTan/bud-cornell-tech-idd-final/README.md

     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/Impact%20Switch.jpeg)
     ![This is an image](https://github.com/JMortonTan/bud-cornell-tech-idd-final/blob/main/Impact%20Switch.jpeg)

-  - Software designs:
-    Here is a link to our code: https://github.com/JMortonTan/bud-cornell-tech-idd-final/tree/main/code We used

-  - Tools:

 - Archive of all code, design patterns, etc. used in the final design.
 (As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)

-- Video of someone using your project
+  Here is a link to our code(with notes): https://github.com/JMortonTan/bud-cornell-tech-idd-final/tree/main/code

 - Reflections on process (What have you learned or wish you knew at the start?)
   - Jonathan Tan: